Owen Feik

 Having used Linux as a daily driver for several years, including to deploy applications, I'm comfortable with many common development and Dev Ops utilies including

-• SQL databases, extensively for personal projects and at Seen Technology.
+• SQL databases, extensively for personal projects and backing web applications.

 • AWS and Microsoft Azure, which I've used to host personal and university projects.

-• Ubuntu, which I've used as a daily driver for development work, CentOS/RHEL for deployments at Seen technology, and Arch Linux my main distribution for personal use.
+• Ubuntu, which I've used as a daily driver for development work, Debian for embeddded hardware at Conserve It, CentOS/RHEL for deployments at Seen technology, and Arch Linux my main distribution for personal use.

 Contact